pergus/netbox-zabbix/docs/hostconfig_models.md

-# NetBox Zabbix Plugin - HostConfig and Interface Documentation
+# HostConfig Model

+## Overview

-The HostConfig and interface in the NetBox Zabbix plugin represent the Zabbix host configurations and their network interfaces.
-This document explains the structure, fields, properties, methods, and usage.
+The HostConfig model in the NetBox Zabbix plugin represents the Zabbix host configurations that maintain the relationship between NetBox objects (devices or virtual machines) and their Zabbix monitoring configurations.

-## HostConfig Model
+## Model Definition

 The HostConfig represents a host configuration in Zabbix and maintains the relationship between NetBox objects (devices or virtual machines) and their Zabbix monitoring configurations.
+It serves as the bridge between NetBox infrastructure objects and their corresponding Zabbix monitoring configurations.

-### Model Fields
+## Fields

 | Field | Type | Description | Notes |
 |-------|------|-------------|-------|